Local runs with databases

 docker pull postgres:16

-) can help resolve it.docker ps
+) can help resolve it.To recreate a local database, use

 to find the postgres container, then docker stop